ademakov/MainMemory/README.md

 # Status

-The project is at early stage now.

-It has been developed as a proof of concept and as a personal research vehicle for some time already.
-And it was run mostly against memslap and memtier benchmarks.
+The project has been slowly brewing as a personal research vehicle for some time already.
+A number of different approaches has been tried and abandoned.
+All this time it was run mostly against memslap and memtier benchmarks.

-But it has matured enough to declare it ready for experimental use by a wide audience.
+Now it has matured enough to consider it ready for experimental use by a wide audience.
 Hopefully in a short term it could be declared production ready as well.